Black-box Prompt Tuning with Subspace Learning: Experiments

-\paragraph{Meta-Learning Algorithms.} We first investigate the effect of meta-learning algorithms in our approach.
-We compare our meta-learning algorithm with different variants of the MAML algorithm~\cite{finn2017modelagnostic}.
-Table~\ref{tab:meta_learning} shows the results. ``ALL'' denotes that $\bm{W}$, $\bm{q}$ and $\bm{p}_0$ are jointly optimized with the MAML algorithm. ``SPC'' denotes that we only optimize the subspace parameters ($\bm{W}$ and $\bm{p}_0$) with MAML while keeping $\bm{q}$ fixed with a random value. ``INI'' denotes that the MAML algorithm only learns the initial prompt $\bm{p}_0$, and both $\bm{W}$ and $\bm{q}$ are kept fixed.
-It is clear that all three variants perform significantly worse than our proposed approach.
-Our proposed meta-learning algorithm is specifically designed for black-box prompt tuning, which aims to learn a subspace that performs well with different values of $\bm{q}$.
-Therefore, we show that our proposed meta-learning algorithm plays a central role for learning the subspaces.
+We first investigate the impact of meta-learning algorithms in our approach.
+We compare our meta-learning algorithm with various variants of the MAML algorithm~\cite{finn2017modelagnostic}.
+Table~\ref{tab:meta_learning} presents the results. ``ALL'' indicates that $\bm{W}$, $\bm{q}$, and $\bm{p}_0$ are jointly optimized with the MAML algorithm. ``SPC'' signifies that only the subspace parameters $\bm{W}$ and $\bm{p}_0$ are optimized with MAML, while $\bm{q}$ is fixed at a random value. ``INI'' indicates that the MAML algorithm solely learns the initial prompt $\bm{p}_0$, and both $\bm{W}$ and $\bm{q}$ are kept constant.
+It is evident that all three variants perform significantly worse than our proposed approach.
+Our meta-learning algorithm is specifically tailored for black-box prompt tuning, aiming to learn a subspace that performs well with various values of $\bm{q}$.
+Consequently, we demonstrate that our proposed meta-learning algorithm is crucial in learning the subspaces.